fbpx

 Day 6 Zakopane - Salt Mines - Krakow

-trail tatra mountains Poland divine mercy pilgrimage to poland catholic journeys divine mercy shrine in polandBefore leaving the beautiful Zakopane, for the great city of Krakow, you will follow a short distance on one of John Paul II’s walking trails of the Zakopane region, a beautifully situated place within Tatras Mountains in the valley between Gubalowka and Giewont.
-Zakopane and its vicinity is something of a mountain folklore reserve, with many pearls of typical wooden architecture.
-Horse-drawn carriages will take you to Kalatowki (optional).
-Admire picturesque landscapes of Polish highest mountains and visits the Hermitage of St. Brother Albert, founder of the Albertine Order.
-A short walk along colorful Krupowki Street for some last-minute shopping in the local bazaar.
-En route to Krakow, there will be a stop at the Wieliczka Salt Mines a UNESCO World Heritage Site.
-It has a gorgeous chapel, a statue of St. John Paul II, and a Last Supper scene.
-Upon arrival in Krakow, settled in, then perhaps a short stroll in the old city before or after your dinner.
+Before departing from the beautiful Zakopane to the vibrant city of Krakow, you will take a short walk along one of John Paul II’s trails in the Zakopane region, an enchanting area nestled in the Tatra Mountains located in the valley between Gubalowka and Giewont.
+Zakopane and its surroundings are a treasure trove of mountain folklore, showcasing many examples of traditional wooden architecture.
+Enjoy the breathtaking landscapes of Poland’s highest mountains and a brief walk down colorful Krupowki Street for some last-minute shopping at the local market.
+On your way to Krakow, you will stop at the Wieliczka Salt Mines, a UNESCO World Heritage Site, which features a stunning chapel, a statue of Pope Saint John Paul the Great, and a depiction of the Last Supper.
+Upon arriving in Krakow, settle in and perhaps enjoy a leisurely walk in the old city before or after dinner.

-krakow on divine mercy pilgrimageAfter breakfast explore Market Square and hear the silver trumpet of the bugler from St Mary’s Tower.
-Within the Cathedral you may pray before the extraordinary Wit Stwosz altar.
-The surroundings of the square have remained unchanged for almost 700 years and contain buildings of historic value such as St. Mary’s Church with the famous wooden altar, the Town Hall Tower, the Cloth Hall, and the burgher’s houses.
-Tour the Cathedral, Coronation Chapel, and the Royal Chambers where a superb collection of Arras tapestries is on view.
-In the afternoon you will visit Auschwitz, the notorious Nazi concentration camp which has the most visited museum in Poland.
-You will see the cell that imprisoned St. Maximillian Kolbe and the Martyrdom Museum recalling the horrors of the Holocaust.
-Recall that St. Edith Stein died here as well.
-Return to Krakow for dinner and overnight.
+krakow on divine mercy pilgrimage to poland After breakfast explore Market Square and hear the silver trumpet of the bugler from St Mary’s Basilica Tower.
+Within the Basilica you may pray before the extraordinary Wit Stwosz altar.
+The surroundings of the square have remained unchanged for almost 700 years and contain buildings of historic value such as St. Mary’s Basilica with the famous wooden altarpiece, the Town Hall Tower, the Cloth Hall, and the burgher’s houses.

-Day 8Krakow - Full Day Visit to Lagiewniki
+Day 8Krakow - Full Day Visit to Lagiewniki for Divine Mercy Shrine and John Paul II Shrine

 Day 9Krakow - Home